Ceelog/phpdoc-en/src/ref/exec.md

 class="function">pclose</span> except that it only works on processes opened by <span class="function">proc\_open</span>. <span class="function">proc\_close</span> waits for the process to terminate, and returns its exit code.
-If you have open pipes to that process, you should <span class="function">fclose</span> them prior to calling this function in order to avoid a deadlock - the child process may not be able to exit while the pipes are open.
+Open pipes to that process are closed when this function is called, in order to avoid a deadlock - the child process may not be able to exit while the pipes are open.

 ### Parameters